migrx-io/backedblock/README.md

   you provide — the ssh jump host for nodes that have no public IP.

 Pools are independent — applying or destroying one leaves the others alone.
-A fleet adds a **management plane**: its own EC2 nodes that discover every pool, present one API for all of them and federate their metrics.
-Small installations skip it and talk to the pool nodes directly; either way the API is the same, so the CSI driver is configured the same.
+A fleet's **management plane** discovers every pool, presents one API for all of them and federates their metrics; whether you run one or talk to the pool nodes directly, the API is the same, so the CSI driver is configured the same.

 Nodes boot from a **prebaked AMI** with every package and the node scripts already in it.
 Terraform installs no software: it delivers the per-node inputs